I have a lot of problems personally with ‘doomscrolling ’ habits, and getting suckered into arguing on social media sites.

 Remove Tracking

-The more my internet behaviour is tracked, the more personalisation takes place - the better adverts and internet social media algorithms become at distracting my attention.
+The more my internet behaviour is tracked, the more personalisation takes place, and the better the adverts and internet social media algorithms become at distracting my attention.

 Limit Social Media

-I use this plugin to limit social media to a certain number of hours today, and have a ’lockdown’ escape button when I get too engaged in an online argument.
+- I use the Firefox LeechBlock plugin to limit social media to a certain number of hours today, and have a ’lockdown’ escape button when I get too engaged in an online argument.
 It is almost always better to just walk away and post a better reply hours later.

 Use RSS